Ways To Improve Your Article Before Submission

 - Have I repeated myself or bombarded the reader with clutter?

 Send your article to colleagues, friends, and family (and ideally to a target reader) for feedback because it can:

 - Give you a new perspective on your topic

 - Help you identify missing or incomplete information

 Check that your piece of writing is an article, rather than a blog.
 While blog posts have their place, MoT is looking for content that is written and structured in a more formalised way.
 Below are some indicators of whether you have an article or a blog.

 - Sections have subheaders.

 - Has a consistent idea or presents ideas to the reader in an organised manner.

 - The content is mindful of the narrative perspective.
-Remains in the second or third person mostly.
+Remains in the second person or in the third person.